Pearson BTEC Level 5 HND in Computing

 - Unit 40: User Experience and Interface Design (15 credits)

-Students studying the HND course in Computing in London during the day are required to attend two full days of study per week: Monday to Saturday.
+Students studying the HND course in Computing during the day are required to attend two full days of study per week: Monday to Saturday.
 The days of study vary and can be discussed during the application process.
 Students studying in the evening are required to attend four evenings per week: Monday to Thursday.
 The mode of delivery is the same across all campuses.
-In addition to the HND course in Computing in London, students are required to attend professional development sessions which aim to develop their academic, study and language skills to support their academic and professional progress.
+In addition to the HND course in Computing, students are required to attend professional development sessions which aim to develop their academic, study and language skills to support their academic and professional progress.

 How You Will Learn

-While studying for UKCBC’s Computing BTEC level 5 HND in London, you will be taught in a variety of ways including lectures, practical sessions, workshops and lectures by guest speakers.
+While studying for the Pearson BTEC Level 5 HND in Computing, you will be taught in a variety of ways including lectures, practical sessions, workshops and lectures by guest speakers.

 Assessments of the BTEC Level 5 HND Computing are undertaken in various ways such as delivering presentations, writing assignments, analysing case studies, completing portfolios of evidence or writing reports.
 There are no formal examinations required for this course.